pavel-paulau/perfdb/README.md

 ----

 Yes, this is [yet](https://github.com/dustin/seriesly) [another](http://influxdb.com/) [time series](https://github.com/prometheus/prometheus) [database](https://github.com/Preetam/catena) written in Go.
-There are many other beautiful non-Go implementations like [cube](https://github.com/square/cube), [KairosDB](https://github.com/kairosdb/kairosdb) or [OpenTSDB](http://opentsdb.net/).
+There are also many other beautiful non-Go implementations like [cube](https://github.com/square/cube), [KairosDB](https://github.com/kairosdb/kairosdb) or [OpenTSDB](http://opentsdb.net/).
-Unfortunately most of them were designed for continuous monitoring and essentially implement different requirements.
+Unfortunately, most of them are designed for continuous monitoring and essentially implement different requirements.
 Also many databases are overly complicated or have tons of dependencies.

 **perfdb** was created to address daily needs of performance benchmarking.